 If you are totally dehydrated, your skin will also dry out.
 But if the moisture content in your body is normal, you can not possibly restore dry skin by drinking water.

 Bring the water in where it has the effect.
 The best way to introduce water into the skin is to lie in it.
-Soaking 15 minutes in lukewarm water is good, but no hot water.
-Also throw the idea overboard that you have to take a bath every day.
+Soaking for 15 minutes in lukewarm water is good, but no hot water.
+Also, throw the idea overboard that you have to take a bath every day.
 The golden rule for dry skin is to use fewer baths and colder water.